Schools take lead role in promoting vaccines for youngsters

 A Pfizer study of 2,268 children found the vaccine was almost 91% effective at preventing symptomatic COVID-19 infections.
 The FDA examined 3,100 vaccinated kids in concluding the shots are safe.

-Kenney also expressed concern about stigma against children who do not get vaccinated.
+Kenney also expressed concern about the stigma against children who do not get vaccinated.

 “These conversations and personal decisions have been difficult enough to navigate for adults, we shouldn’t be putting this on our kids,” she said.